sjml/dotfiles/resources/README.md

 ligatures.
 Most applications let you turn them off, but macOS's Terminal.app, inexplicably, does not.
 So this is a version of the font with the GSUB table cleared out so it can't do any replacements.
 (I could have also just changed to a different terminal emulator, but one change at a time.)
-(I am also aware of the original ligature-lessFira Mono, but want to retain the otherwise-nice box drawing characters and other things from Fira Code.)
+(I am also aware of the ligature-less nature of the original Fira Mono, but want to retain the otherwise-nice box-drawing characters and other things from Fira Code.)

 ## Terminal.app Profile
 `SJML.terminal` sets up the macOS Terminal.app to my liking, and uses the hacked version